jayanta8509/news-eamil/README.md

 # News Analysis API with Expert Recommendations

-This FastAPI application provides three main services:
+This FastAPI application provides four main services:
+1. Fetching the top news stories from the last 24 hours
-1. Analyzing news stories from specific categories to identify important topics
+2. Analyzing news stories from specific categories to identify important topics
-2. Finding academic experts for specific topics
+3. Finding academic experts for specific topics
-3. Generating professional email templates to contact these experts
+4. Generating professional email templates to contact these experts

 ## Setup